 Underneath it all, Ghost pertains to an easy formula – popular box-office casting with names like Patrick Swayze, Demi Moore and Whoopi Goldberg, the revival of a golden oldie song that ended up being a huge charts hit all over again.
 The eschatological imagery is disappointingly traditional – a conventional Christian affirmation of life after death with a Hell represented by shadowy leftover Jawas and a Heaven represented by indistinctly glowing angelic hosts and distant slightly off-coloured fields, all overlaid with a just-rewards to the good and punishment of the wicked-type morality.
 The film’s wilful avoidance of any controversy is best demonstrated by the love scene where Whoopi Goldberg allows Patrick Swayze to take over her body so he can hold Demi Moore again, which then predictably has the love scenes played out by Swayze instead of Goldberg thus avoiding any hint of lesbianism that such a scene naturally implies.

-Patrick Swayze profiles and emotes with earnestness, but delivers nothing that one could actually call a performance.
+Patrick Swayze profiles and emotes with earnestness but delivers nothing that one could actually call a performance.
 Demi Moore plays blankly inside a passively written role.
 There is no chemistry between the two of them – a love scene full of dry-humping actually draws more attention to the patent aversion of nudity than anything else.
-It is not until the entrance of Whoopi Goldberg – shamelessly running through a list of Latino names to get one her customer recognizes and an hilarious sequence conning her way into the bank, slightly misinterpreting Patrick Swayze’s instructions and erroneously elaborating stories – that the film gains vitality.
+It is not until the entrance of Whoopi Goldberg – shamelessly running through a list of Latino names to get one her customer recognises and an hilarious sequence conning her way into the bank, slightly misinterpreting Patrick Swayze’s instructions and erroneously elaborating stories – that the film gains vitality.
 After the point that Whoopi Goldberg comes in, the film works surprisingly well within the parameters it skirts for itself.
 Wisely, it makes no apologies for sentiment and its traditional reaffirmations, and goes only upwards from there.
 And the results are unexpectedly gratifying.

 Scriptwriter Bruce Joel Rubin likes these types of eschatological speculation fantasies.
 He had previously written Brainstorm (1983), which featured a virtual memory recording device that accidentally recorded someone’s dying experience, even Wes Craven’s Deadly Friend (1986) about a teen boffin resurrecting his girlfriend from the dead.
 The same year as Ghost, Rubin wrote the deathdream film Jacob’s Ladder (1990), and would go onto write and direct My Life (1993), which centres around a dying man’s testament to his own son.
 Elsewhere, Bruce Joel Rubin has also written the teen psychic powers film Zapped!
 (1982), the end of the world melodrama Deep Impact (1998), the talking mouse boy fantasy Stuart Little 2 (2002), The Last Mimzy (2007) about children’s toys from the future, and The Time Traveler’s Wife (2009).